Rock Identifier Free AI App

 Upload a clear photo taken in natural light and compare the result with the stone’s visible traits.
 The best matches usually come from photos that show texture, luster, grain, banding, and a broken or natural surface.

-Yes, free crystal and rock identifier apps can identify common stones from photos.
+Yes, free rock identifier apps can identify common stones from photos.
 Free tiers are best for occasional scans, while heavier use may require a mobile plan or subscription.

 Can a photo identify minerals?